Birdz has released a powerful music video for his latest track ‘Bagi-la-m Bargan’ alongside his cousin Fred Leone.

 “As well as being cousins, Fred’s like my big brother and mentor, and Trials is like my brother too, so the whole process of writing the song was mad organic and one of the most fulfilling experiences I’ve had in my career so far.”

-The song is being released alongside the NITV documentary Looky Looky, Here Comes Cooky.
-The documentary is set to air on NITV at 8:30pm tonight (Thursday, August 20), after premiering at the Melbourne International Film Festival earlier this month.
+The song was released released alongside the NITV documentary Looky Looky, Here Comes Cooky, which premiered at the Melbourne International Film Festival earlier this year.

 - READ MORE: ‘Looky Looky Here Comes Cooky’: Mo’Ju and Alice Skye on the power of First Nations-led storytelling